BHAAA-ZLM/BHAAA-ZLM.github.io/docs/Biology/Struct/protein_purification.md

 #### Isolation of Recombinant Bacmid DNA
 Because the Bacmid DNA is a large plasmid (> 100 kb), we need different plasmid extraction method than the DH5$\alpha$ cells.
 The solutions are obtained from the Pure Plasmid Mini Kit (CWBio).

-Solution I: Solution P1.
+- Solution I: Solution P1.
-Solution II: Solution P2.
+- Solution II: Solution P2.
-Potassium acetate: Solution N3.
+- Potassium acetate: Solution N3.

+These are the required buffer for the reaction.

 0. Put the isopropanol on ice or in freezer.
 1. Select white colonies from the plate.
 Streak to fresh plates to verify the phenotype.
 Incubate overnight at 37°C.